Simplegram/dark-v2/README.md

 # **Sidenote**

-  Currently this bot is only for private use only.
+  1. Currently this bot is only for private use only.
 I'm too lazy to make it public capable.
+  2. Rejoin voice channel after every bot restart.

-  1. Can't handle multiple servers.
+  3. Can't handle multiple servers.
 One server only.
 Restart the bot if you want to use it on a different server.
-  2. Very unstable should it be used by anyone else other than me.
+  4. Very unstable should it be used by anyone else other than me.

   No outside use without my permission.